 How to prevent water from building up in your oil tank

-If left untreated, contaminated fuel can cause mayhem in machinery’s internal components, brining operations to a halt and resulting in huge expenses.
+If left untreated, contaminated fuel can cause mayhem in machinery’s internal components, bringing operations to a halt and resulting in huge expenses.

 ✓Keep your tank topped up to avoid any empty space for air where condensation can form.